MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 ### 3. Create a backend setting

-This will determine how requests will reach the backend pool servers.
+A backend setting determines how requests reach the backend pool servers.

 ![Screenshot of Application Gateway backend setting.](./media/application-proxy-waf/application-gateway-backend-settings.png)